microsoft/HealthyCountryAI/README.md

 ![](Healthy_Habitat_AI_Data_Preparation_v1.0_20-09-2019.jpg)

-A DJI Mavic Pro is connected to a Microsoft Surface, and images are dragged onto the section of a seasonal wheel matching the *site* the data was collected at and the *season* the data was collected during, which automatically synchronizes the data to Azure Storage.
+After connecting a DJI Mavic Pro to a Microsoft Surface, images are dragged onto the section of a seasonal wheel matching the *site* the data was collected at and the *season* the data was collected during, which automatically synchronizes the data to Azure Storage.

 ![](UX.png)

-The project consists of two Storage accounts for data collection -
+Storage consists of two accounts for data collection -
 * Healthy Habitat Animals (healthyhabitatanimals), and
 * Healthy Habitat Para grass (healthyhabitatparragrass)

 Each account uses Blobs only.

-Data is divided into containers named using the combination of *site* and *season* matching the seasonal wheel, for example -
+Data is automatically divided into containers named using the combination of *site* and *season* matching the section of the seasonal wheel, for example -

 * cannon-hill-kunumeleng
 * cannon-hill-wurrkeng